View memory usage in Activity Monitor on Mac

 Compressed: The amount of memory that has been compressed to make more RAM available.

 When your computer approaches its maximum memory capacity, inactive apps in memory are compressed, making more memory available to active apps.
-Look in the Compressed Mem column for each app to see the amount of memory being compressed for that app.
+Select the Compressed Memory column, then look in the VM Compressed column for each app to see the amount of memory being compressed for that app.

 Cached Files: The size of files cached by the system into unused memory to improve performance.

 Until this memory is overwritten, it remains cached, so it can help improve performance when you reopen the app.

 Swap Used: The amount of space being used on your startup disk to swap unused files to and from RAM.

 To display more columns, choose View > Columns, then choose the columns you want to show.